archiewald/blog/_posts/2018-01-30-1-project-per-month.md

 # Few assumptions for each project:

-* It will be a technical one (mostly frontend/javascript programming)
+* it will be a technical one (mostly frontend/javascript programming),
-* have a repo on github
+* have a repo on github,
-* if only possible, deployed online
+* if only possible - deployed online,
-* deadline to release and write a blogpost about it is last day of each month
+* deadline to release and write a blogpost about it is last day of each month.

 Credits for inspiration go to my old long-time-no-see friend Mateusz, who started this challenge as well some time ago.
 You can check out his technical blog here [msadowski.github.io](https://msadowski.github.io)